jwcarr/sciprog22/README.md

 If this looks a bit scary, don't worry, I can help in class.

-Finally, if you encounter major issues getting stuff installed, you can also use web version of Jupyter Notebook from here: https://jupyter.org/try This is not a good long-term solution, but you will at least be able to follow along with the course.
+Finally, if you encounter major issues getting stuff installed, you can also use the web version of Jupyter Notebook from here: https://jupyter.org/try This is not a good long-term solution, but you will at least be able to follow along with the course.